 Add ingredients to a seal-able container or baggie and throw it into the good old lunch bag.
 It definitely makes a pleasant change for the taste buds and much, much, much healthier!

-It even put a “BIG SMILE” on my coaches face when she read my excitement about my new discovery!!
+It even put a “BIG SMILE” on my coach’s face when she read my excitement about my new discovery!!
 WOW!
 That’s all I can say about it!
-WOW!!! and it’s garden season too!
+WOW!!! and it’s gardening season too!